-(Custom knife shown: Model 5 "Angier Trail Knife," 6" blade, nickel silver hilt, micarta handle, wrist thong and compass.
+(Custom knife shown: Model 5 "Angier Trail Knife."
+8" blade, nickel silver hilt, black Micarta handle, wrist thong and compass.
 Top of blade notched for thumb placement.
 See price sheet for current price.)

 "CAMP AND TRAIL KNIFE"-5", 6", 7" and 8" blades of $\frac{1}{4}$ " stock.
 4 $\frac{1}{2}$ " leather handle, brass hilt and Duralumin butt cap are standard.
-This is a straight-bladed knife preferred by many for camp and hunting.
-Also ideal for yachting and sailing for general boating purposes.
-Among users of this knife are Ross Allen, internationally-known authority on reptiles, and Bradford Angier, famed wilderness expert and author, whose special adaptation is illustrated above.
+This is a straight-bladed knife preferred by many for all around camp and trail use.
+Also ideal for yachtsmen and sailors for general boating purposes.
+Among users of this model are Ross Allen, internationally-known authority on reptiles, and Bradford Angier, famed wilderness expert and author, whose special adaptation is illustrated above.
 Top of blade in front of hilt notched for thumb placement.
 (Wt.
 7-10 oz.)

-(One of these knives is displayed in the Harvard Museum.)
+(One of these knives is displayed in the Harvard Museum.)MODEL 6

-"ALL PURPOSE CARVING KNIFE"-9" blade of $\frac{3}{16}$ " stainless steel stock.
-4 $\frac{1}{4}$ "-.5" handle of genuine imported stag.
+"ALL PURPOSE CARVING KNIFE"-9" blade of 3/16" stainless steel stock.
+4 $\frac{1}{4}$ " handle of genuine imported stag.
 Fitted with nickel silver hilt.
 Designed to meet every requirement as the ideal table knife, it is rustproof and will resist staining as ordinary blades do when used in carving meat.
 (Wt.
 7-8 oz.)